wchamber01/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

-a)O(1) - Because this is a constant operation.
-Constant time means the running time is constant, it’s not affected by the input size.
+a)O(n) - Because this is loop whose duration is dependant upon the value of 'n' and will take 'n' arguments.

-b) O(log(n)) - In mathematics, the logarithm is the inverse function to exponentiation.
-That means the logarithm of a given number x is the exponent to which another fixed number, the base b, must be raised, to produce that number x.
-For every time j doubles the sum increases by 1.
+b) O(n\*log(n)) - In mathematics, the logarithm is the inverse function to exponentiation.
+That means the logarithm of a given number x is the exponent to which another fixed number, the base n, must be raised, to produce that number x.
+For every time j doubles the sum increases by 1 which is 0(log(n)).
 J is the log of the sum.
+The function also loops through 'n' times until reaching 'n' which is O(n)

 c)O(n) - This is a recursive problem.
 It has a base case.
 It calls itself.
 The value changes towards itself i.e. (n-1) each time it recurses.